GatorsTerritory - Mullen spends extra time in defensive staff meeting Sunday to fix issues

 “I probably spent more time during a normal day with the defense,” Mullen said.
 “It’s my responsibility.
 I’m the head coach.
 I’m responsible for how we play and the performance of every phase of this team.
 Don’t expect me to be calling defensive plays out there.”

-That responsibility belongs to defensive coordinator Todd Grantham, who has more than a half dozen new starters this season as well as some players at new positions.
+That responsibility belongs to defensive coordinator Todd Grantham, whose unit has allowed 100 points in three games — a total that wasn’t hit until the eighth game last year.
+He has more than a half dozen new starters this season as well as some players at new positions.
 Mullen’s meeting with him and his staff Sunday centered around those personnel changes.

 “We went through personnel.
 We went through each guy,” Mullen said.
 “We went through, are we asking guys to do things they can do well?
 Where are we being mismatched?
 Right at this moment, where is their strength?
 Where is their weakness?
 And are we highlighting their strengths and protecting their weaknesses?
 We certainly looked at that … just making sure we were going through every detail with them.”